Veteran Chinese Astronaut To Lead Fresh Crew To Space Station - UrduPoint

 Both will be embarking on their first space flight, Lin said.

-"Today, I am on the point of realising my dream of flying in space," said Chen Zhongrui at another press conference Wednesday organised to introduce the astronauts to the public.
+"Today, I am on the point of realising my dream of flying in space," Chen Zhongrui told another news conference on Wednesday organised to introduce the astronauts to the public.

 "To be honest, when we first started training together, we were still a little nervous," he said of himself and Wang.

-"Now (the three crew members) are integrated like a single person," he added.
+"Now (the three crew members) are integrated like a single person," he said.

-The astronauts currently aboard the Tiangong space station are scheduled to return to Earth on April 29 after completing handover procedures with the incoming crew, Lin added.
+The astronauts currently aboard the Tiangong space station are scheduled to return to Earth on April 29 after completing handover procedures with the incoming crew, Lin said.

 China's space programme, the third to put humans in orbit, has also landed robotic rovers on Mars and the Moon.

-The Tiangong space station -- crewed by teams of three astronauts that are exchanged every six months -- is the crown jewel of the country's space project.
+The Tiangong space station -- crewed by teams of three astronauts that are exchanged every six months -- is the crown jewel of China's space project.

+This mission will "lay a firmer technological foundation for a crewed lunar mission and follow-up tasks", said Zhou Yaqiang, a top technology official at the China Manned Space Program.

 Recent Stories